ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise5/README.md

 Note that the program does not print anything if you run it.

-For each case, you should try to figure out what the final value (true or false) of the variable in that case is.
+For each case, you should try to figure out what the final value (true or false) of the variable is.
 When ready, see the result by uncommenting the statement that prints out the value of the variable.